Tour Prep

 What Makes Tours Physically Harder Than Expected

-You're Walking in Heat/Cold
+You're Walking in Heat or Cold

 You're Carrying Things